Office: 225 Keene-Flint Hall

 Gainesville, FL 32611-7320

-Professor Harland-Jacobs teaches courses and trains graduate students in modern Britain and the British Empire, Ireland, imperialism, and the Atlantic world.
-She has won department, college, and university teaching awards and is currently serving as Associate Chair and Director of the Honors Program in the Department of History.
+A winner of department, college, and university teaching awards, Professor Harland-Jacobs teaches courses and trains graduate students in modern Britain and the British Empire, Ireland, imperialism, and the Atlantic world.
+She has directed multiple senior theses and University Scholars and welcomes the opportunity to work with undergraduates on research projects.

 “Incorporating the King’s New Subjects: Accommodation and Anti-Catholicism in the British Empire, 1713-1815,” Journal of Religious History 39, 2 (June 2015): 203-23.